LostAbaddon/jLAss/README.md

 -	Math.pick<br>
 	For Array, pick one random element inside it.<br>
-	For Number, pick a random number not lager than it.
+	For Number, pick a boolean value whether a random number less than the given value;
 -	Math.range<br>
 	Pick a random number in a range.